Monday 13th August

 I had several owls serenading me in the night..
 Nice.

 I was up by the time my second alarm went off and was soon packed on on trail by 6.45 I wanted 18 if I could do it but knew I had some hefty climbs to do .

 I pushed on listening to Andy.
-I hadn’t gone too fstcwhen I saw a hiker waving to me .
+I hadn’t gone too far when I saw a hiker waving to me .
 I took one headpiece out of my ear.

 Do you have an android phone he asked,?

 His phone appeared dead and he wanted to try a different charger / cable.
-I duely obliged but no life appeared in the phone.
+I duly obliged but no life appeared in the phone.

-he put the charger back into.my pack and thanked me as i returned to the trail I’m sure thst sometime he would race back past me..
+He put the charger back into.my pack and thanked me as i returned to the trail I’m sure that sometime he would race back past me..

 I continued to go down and began to clamber over huge chunks of rock and being now wet they were slippy a d so I was slow . at last I was at the bottom and a flat bit for a while.
-I crossed over a road and there was the familiar trail board given information and telling you the food and donts
+I crossed over a road and there was the familiar trail board given information and telling you the does and don’ts

-Then continued on .
-I saw a sign that read please do not shoot the bears with a collar.
+I continued on until I saw a sign that read please do not shoot the bears with a collar.